Home

 How do you get your laundry done?

 We save it up and take it home to mom's house.
 No!
-We carry enough clothes for up to two weeks without washing, or three weeks in a stretch.
-Within this time we find a washomat in a campground or town.
+Well, sometimes.
+We carry enough clothes for up to two weeks without washing.
+Within this time we find a laundromat in a campground or town.
 We can wash, dry, and fold our clothes in a couple hours once every two weeks.
-We have a Rubbermaid storage tote with extra clothing but mostly consider it for colder weather or replacement, rather than routine use.
-We carry detergent and softener and enough quarters (stacked in old 35mm film cans) to do the machines.
-This has worked very well.
+We carry detergent and softener and enough quarters (stacked in old 35mm film cans) to operate the machines.
+Sometimes, especially in Florida, we have use of clotheslines too.
+This has worked very well for us.
+You just can't do a couple or three loads of laundry as quickly at home (unless you have three washing machines!)

 Return to top